Pancreatic-Cancer-Treatment

 Surgery to remove the head of the pancreas, the gallbladder, part of the stomach, part of the small intestine, and the bile duct.
 Enough of the pancreas remains to produce digestive enzymes and insulin.

-Total Pancreatectomy removes the entire pancreas, part of the stomach, part of the small intestine, the common bile duct, the gallbladder, the spleen, and nearby lymph nodes.
+Total pancreatectomy removes the entire pancreas, part of the stomach, part of the small intestine, the common bile duct, the gallbladder, the spleen, and nearby lymph nodes.

-Distal Pancreatectomy is a surgical procedure to remove the body and tail of the pancreas.
+Distal pancreatectomy is a surgical procedure to remove the body and tail of the pancreas.
 The spleen may also be removed if the patient has cancer in both the spleen and pancreas.

 If the cancer has spread and cannot be removed, the following types of surgery may be performed to relieve symptoms and improve quality of life:

-Biliary Bypass: If the cancer obstructs the bile duct, leading to a buildup of bile in the gallbladder, a biliary bypass may be performed.
+Biliary bypass: If the cancer obstructs the bile duct, leading to a buildup of bile in the gallbladder, a biliary bypass may be performed.
 During this procedure, doctors at Warith International Cancer Institute (WICI) cut the bile duct or gallbladder above the obstruction and sew it to the small intestine to create a new pathway around the blocked area.

-Endoscopic Stent Placement: If the growth obstructs the bile duct, a procedure may be performed to place a stent to drain the accumulated bile.
+Endoscopic stent placement: If the growth obstructs the bile duct, a procedure may be performed to place a stent to drain the accumulated bile.
 Top cancer doctors in Iraq may place the stent using a catheter that drains the bile into a bag outside the body, or the stent may be placed around the blocked area to drain the bile into the small intestine.

 2- Radiation therapy for pancreatic cancer: